 Voting in upcoming Primary Election?
 Here's what you need to know

-MIAMI - If you are planning on casting your ballot in the upcoming August 23rd Primary Election, Monday is the last day to register or change your party affiliation.
+MIAMI - Monday, July 25th, is the last day to register or change your party affiliation if you are planning on casting your ballot in the upcoming August 23rd Primary Election.

 Florida is a closed primary state and that means only voters who are registered members of a political party may vote for their respective party's candidates.